FINAL2-08-21-workplace-survey-WED_HEADER-06 (002)

 BA/BS-MD Program

-The BA/BS-MD degree program at the University of Colorado Denver and Anschutz Medical Campus aims to promote the diversity of medical professionals practicing medicine in Colorado and to better serve the health care needs of the State of Colorado by assembling up to 10 outstanding students each year from broadly diverse backgrounds.
-This program is for high school seniors who are current residents of the State of Colorado (Incoming freshman students).
+The BA/BS-MD degree program at the University of Colorado Denver and Anschutz Medical Campus aims to promote the numerous medical professionals practicing medicine in Colorado and to better serve the health care needs of the State of Colorado.

 Contact: ucdhealthcareers@ucdenver.edu | BA/BS-MD Program